 With her original mission now destroyed under a web of lies, she now seeks to save others who might share her own fate.
 This would for instance bring her up against the famous vampire Dracula.

-Vampirella is very athletic, possessing great stamina, reflexes, and agility far beyond that of humans.
+Vampirella is highly athletic, possessing great stamina, reflexes, and agility far beyond that of humans.
 Her powers greatly resemble those of a vampire.
 She exerts super-strength when facing her opponents and can move so fast that she appears as a blur of motion.
 She has a heightened healing factor, though she needs to maintain a certain amount of blood in her system or this healing factor slows down drastically.
 This also effectively makes her an immortal.
 If drained of blood she enters a death-like state.
 She possesses some of the weaknesses of traditional vampires -- for instance a stake through her heart is deadly -- but not others, as she can tolerate both sunlight and silver.
-She had the typical natural weapons associated with vampires, fangs and claws.
-She can mesmerize her opponents if they are in close proximity to her and if she is looking in their eyes.
-She can also summon a group of bats.
-She can also summon shadows or transform into a shadow like creature in which she is intangible but can shoot “shadowbolts”.
+She had the typical natural weapons -- fangs and claws -- associated with vampires.
+She can mesmerize her opponents if they are in close proximity and she is looking directly into their eyes.
+She can summon swarms of bats under her mental control, as well as generate shadows and transform herself into an intangible shadow-like figure that can fire “shadowbolts” at enemies.
 She also has minor shapeshifting abilities.

-Vampirella has appeared in a direct-to-video movie and was played by actress Talisa Soto.
+Vampirella was the titular character in a 1996 direct-to-video movie and was portrayed by actress Talisa Soto.